-Most CFI's will agree that the best ways to improve your flying skills is to take notes after your flight.
-Again, it costs nothing to write it all down and it will pay huge dividends.
-Jot everything down while it's still fresh - things that went right and things that, well, need improvement.
-Record power setting that work, trim, idiosyncrasies of the airplane.
-Each tail number has its own personality.
-By writing down you experiences, you will learn to be one with the machine Notes are no guarantee of success, but they can certainly help.
+Most CFIs agree that the best way to improve your flying skills is to take notes after your flight.
+Again, it costs nothing to write it all down and pays dividends.
+Jot everything down while lesson's still fresh - things that went right and things that, well, need improvement.
+Record power setting, trim, idiosyncrasies of the airplane.
+By writing down your experiences, you'll learn to be one with the machine.
+Notes are no guarantee of success, but they can certainly help.